tuanaakyildiz/TuiEvolution/README.md

 ## 👥 The Team
 TuiEvolution is developed by a two-person team combining diverse technical expertise:
-* **Evrim Aluç:** Software Engineer focusing on Backend architecture, Database optimization, and integrating Artificial Intelligence/Machine Learning models into real-world applications.
+* **Evrim Aluç:** Software Engineer focusing on Frontend Design.
-* **Tuana Akyıldız:** Fullstack Software Engineer with expertise in Java-based Backend systems and modern Frontend interfaces, currently exploring AI technologies like ANN and LSTM models.
+* **Tuana Akyıldız:** Fullstack Software Engineer worked in Java-based Backend systems and modern Frontend interfaces.

 ## 🛠️ How to Run Locally